Lapricode/robotic_manipulators_playground_light/README.md

 ## Runnning instructions

-The program can be run in both Windows and Linux.
+To start the program, run the python file "robotic_manipulators_playground_light.py".
+The GUI can be run in both Windows and Linux.
 The Python libraries needed are written below:

 - To be installed (using pip for example):
     - roboticstoolbox